webforj/webforj-documentation/docs/data-binding/bindings.md

 This linkage allows changes in the UI to directly affect the corresponding property of the data model, and vice versa, facilitating a reactive user experience.

-When setting up a binding, your should provider the property name as a string.
+When setting up a binding, you should provide the property name as a string.
 This name must match the field name in the Java Bean class.
 Here's a simple example:

 ```java
 BindingContext<Hero> context = new BindingContext<>(Hero.class, true);